Egyptian egg oven

 An Egyptian egg oven or Egyptian mamal is an oven for hatching eggs by incubation using artificial heat.

+History

 Manmade hatching ovens in Egypt date back to the 4th century BC.
 Although using old processing methods, they were considered effective at hatching chickens, especially in comparison to other techniques of the time.

 Egyptian egg ovens are typically brick structures, often created from mud.
 In Egypt, the ovens varied in size depending on the area served, with the largest having a capacity of 80,000 eggs.
 Bricks of cow or camel dung fueled the incubators, burning in the upper cells and emitting heat to the lower cells.
 Heat was regulated with openings between the stories, and in the outer domes.
 Eggs were arranged in the lower cells.
 Operators would also need to periodically turn the eggs, to avoid deformities in the chicks.
 An assessment of their internal heat would be done by pressing an egg to the eyelids.

 Arnold von Harff mentioned the ovens in the 1490s.
 He was awed by how, in consequence of the great supply, merchants can sell chicks by the volume of a vessel, disregarding the exact number.
 He also transmitted a joke, that in the whole of Cairo there is only one cock, and 24 hens, not unlike the Sultan.

 Jean de Thévenot visited an oven in Cairo in 1657, and described its structure and scale of operation.
 He noted only Copts work there.
 In the 1670s Johann Michael Wansleben added that the good eggs were sorted from dead ones, by inspection against a sun-beam, at day 14 of the incubation.
 He denied that chicks are sold by the measure.